Installation (GPU)¶

 In addition to the C interface, cuFINUFFT also comes with a Python interface.
 As mentioned above, this can be most easily installed by running pip install cufinufft

-subdirectory, so to install it, you run
+subdirectory, so to install it, you first build the shared library as seen above, then run

-LD_LIBRARY_PATH="../build" LIBRARY_PATH="../build" pip install .
+pip install cupy-cuda11x

 Assuming pytest